-It should however be noted that changes in flood zone extents in well-defined floodplains will be more negligible compared to very flat floodplains.
+It should be noted that changes in flood zone extents in well-defined floodplains will be more negligible compared to very flat floodplains.
 However, changes in flood depth within the more well-defined floodplains will be greater.
 The expected increase in flood extents and depths as a result of climate change will have implications for the type of development that is considered appropriate according to its vulnerability.
-Flood risk to areas around estuaries may be more difficult to predict using this precautionary approach as estuarine flooding can result from the combined effects of high peak river flows and high tidal surges.
-In which case, the risk may be underestimated in areas around the coast such as West Kirby, Leasowe and Birkenhead for example when using Flood Zone 2 as a climate change proxy.